Breathe (Erasure song)

 "Breathe" is a song by English synth-pop duo Erasure.
 It was released by Mute Records in the UK and the US as the first single from the band's 11th studio album, Nightbird (2005).
 Written and produced by Erasure members Vince Clarke and Andy Bell, the song was remixed slightly for its radio version.
 The UK CD single includes CD-ROM information that allowed buyers to download the Digipro software package and use isolated musical tracks of "Breathe" to create their own remixes.
 For a short time, fans were able to upload their finished "Breathe" remixes to Erasure's website to share with others.

 "Breathe" is widely regarded as a major return to form by critics and fans alike, who compared the tracks to Erasure's work from the late 1980s and early 1990s.
 Breathe became their last top 10 hit.
 In the United States, "Breathe" became Erasure's second chart-topper on the Billboard Dance Club Play chart.
 In Denmark, the song reached number one, while in Germany, it was Erasure's 20th top-40 single, peaking at number 35.

+The music video for the single is based on Hans Christian Andersen's story The Little Match Girl.